CrazyRedMachine/PopnPinout/README.md

 35 Button lamp 9
 36 +12V

-DO NOT WIRE THE 12V PINS TO THE FIREBEAT, it already generates its own 12V signal for the lamps, you might risk damaging the NRPS11-6A circuit breaker located near the IO connector.
+DO NOT WIRE THE 12V PINS TO THE FIREBEAT, it already generates its own 12V signal for the lamps, you risk damaging the board.